Real-Serious-Games/C-Sharp-Promise/README.md

 				page => ExtractAllLinks(page) // Extract links from all pages then flatten to single collection of links.
 			)
 		)
-		.Done(links =>				// Receives the flattened collectioon of links from all pages at once.
+		.Done(links =>				// Receives the flattened collection of links from all pages at once.
 		{
 			foreach (var link in links)
 			{